civican/legisinfo/44-1/bills/C-11/bill_text.md

   **(7)** Designated information that is not disclosed or required to be disclosed under this section is not admissible in evidence in any judicial proceedings except proceedings for failure to submit information required to be submitted under this Act or for forgery, perjury or false declaration in relation to the submission of the information.

-> **Explanatory Note**:
-> New.

 ### Section 23

   **(1)** Subsection 28(1) of the Act is replaced by the following:

 ### Section 28

-      **(1)** **If** the Commission makes a decision **under section 9** to issue, amend or renew a licence, the Governor in Council may, within **180** days after the date of the decision, on petition in writing of any person received within 45 days after that date or on the Governor in Council's own motion, by order, set aside the decision or refer the decision back to the Commission for reconsideration and hearing of the matter by the Commission, if the Governor in Council is satisfied that the decision derogates from the attainment of the objectives of the broadcasting policy set out in subsection 3(1).
+      **(1)** If the Commission makes a decision under section 9 to issue, amend or renew a licence, the Governor in Council may, within 180 days after the date of the decision, on petition in writing of any person received within 45 days after that date or on the Governor in Council's own motion, by order, set aside the decision or refer the decision back to the Commission for reconsideration and hearing of the matter by the Commission, if the Governor in Council is satisfied that the decision derogates from the attainment of the objectives of the broadcasting policy set out in subsection 3(1).

   **(2)** Paragraph 28(3)(b) of the Act is replaced by the following: